 Now you are adding variables to your torque application process.
 The problem is that you are using a torque wrench to eliminate variables, but instead, by side-loading, you are adding variables.
 Adding variables only diminishes the quality of the product you are assembling.

 Have questions?
 Need help choosing the right torque tool for the job?
+Contact your local Sturtevant Richmont sales professional.

-Sturtevant Richmont torque wrenches and torque testers are made in Carol Stream, Illinois by highly capable union hands.
+Sturtevant Richmont torque wrenches and torque testers are made in Carol Stream, Illinois by highly capable hands.